InFog/meuvim/readme.markdown

  * ift<tab>
    * Cria uma estrutura *if* em um template html

+Buffer Explorer : Use \\be no modo comando

 NERDTree : Use a tecla F5

 TagList  : Use a tecla F6